The neural dynamics of auditory word recognition and integration: Results

 We compute a surprisal-based quantile split over words in the training dataset.
 The first third of low-surprisal words had a surprisal lower than \surpQuantEdgeOne, while the last third of high-surprisal words had a surprisal greater than \surpQuantEdgeTwo.

-We next estimate neural models describing independent neural responses to words in low\nobreakdash-, mid\nobreakdash-, and high-surprisal quantiles.
-This model does not improve generalization performance significantly above the baseline model (\heldoutSurpvsTRF). \Cref{fig:model-comparison} shows a comparison of the way the prior-variable model and the word recognition model sorted words into different quantiles.
-While the two models rarely made predictions at the opposite extremes (labeling a low-surprisal word as late-recognized, or a high-surprisal word as early-recognized; bottom left and upper right black corners in \cref{fig:prior-confusion}), there were many disagreements involving sorting words into neighboring time bins (off-diagonal in \cref{fig:prior-confusion}). \Cref{tbl:prior-comparison-qualitative} shows examples of these disagreements.
-We find some meaningful cases in which the models disagree to be due to differences in the relevant phonological neighborhood early in the onset of a word.
-This is further visualized in \Cref{fig:posteriors}, which shows the recognition model's posterior belief over words (\cref{eqn:posterior}) given the incremental phonetic input at the top of the graph.
+We next estimate the prior-variable neural model parameters, which describe independent neural responses to words in low\nobreakdash-, mid\nobreakdash-, and high-surprisal quantiles.
+This model also significantly exceeds the baseline model (\heldoutSurpvsTRF; see \Cref{sec:prior-variable-results} for inferred model parameters). \Cref{fig:model-comparison} shows a comparison of the way the prior-variable model and the variable model sorted words into different quantiles.
+While the two models rarely made predictions at the opposite extremes (labeling a low-surprisal word as late-recognized, or a high-surprisal word as early-recognized; bottom left and upper right black corners in \cref{fig:prior-confusion}), there were many disagreements involving sorting words into neighboring time bins (off-diagonal in \cref{fig:prior-confusion}). \Cref{tbl:prior-comparison-qualitative,fig:posteriors} show some meaningful cases in which the models disagree to be due to differences in the relevant phonological neighborhood early in the onset of a word. \Cref{fig:posteriors} shows the recognition model's posterior belief over words (\cref{eqn:posterior}) given the incremental phonetic input at the top of the graph.
 The left panel of \Cref{fig:posteriors} shows how the word \emph{disgust} is recognized relatively late due to a large number of contextually probable phonological neighbors (such as \emph{dismay} and \emph{despair}); the right panel shows how the word \emph{knelt} is recognizable relatively early, since most of the contextually probable completions (\emph{took}, \emph{had}) are likely to be ruled out after the presentation of a second phone.

-The lack of significant improvement of the prior-variable model over the baseline model suggests that the differential neural response to words is due to their treatment in the full evidence integration process described in our recognition model, rather than their context-driven degree of expectation.
-This finding rules out any model which asserts that pre-activation processes are driven exclusively by contextual expectations, in advance of sensory input.
+The variable model's generalization performance is not significantly different than that of this prior-variable model (\heldoutStretchvsSurp{}).
+Future work will need to leverage other types of neural data to distinguish these models.
+We discuss this further in \Cref{sec:discussion} and the Limitations section.